swaptacular/swpt_ca_scripts/README.md

 You can run the `create-infobundle` command many times, creating as many info-bundle files as you want.
 Normally, whenever you make changes to your "nodeinfo" directory, you will need to generate a new, updated info-bundle file.
-It is probably a good idea to have your latest info-bundle file under version control.
+It is probably a good idea, to have your latest info-bundle file under version control.